Exponential prime orbit theorems for Anosov subgroups: Metric Anosov property of the translation flow

 \begin{theorem} If $\{\phi_t\}_{t\in\R}$ is a metric Anosov flow with respect to $(W^{\mathrm{su}}, W^{\mathrm{ss}})$, then there exists a Markov section with respect to $(W^{\mathrm{su}}, W^{\mathrm{ss}})$ (see \cref{def:MarkovSection}). \end{theorem}

-We now recall the definition of reparametrization of a flow and give a Lipschitz criterion to verify if a given reparametrization of a metric Anosov flow is also metric Anosov with respect to a given pair of foliations.
+We now recall the definition of a reparametrization of a flow and give a Lipschitz criterion to verify if a given reparametrization of a metric Anosov flow is also metric Anosov with respect to a given pair of laminations.